by Jason Schaumburg

 – – –

-Jason Schaumburg is an award-winning, veteran editor who has been a journalist for more than 20 years.
+Jason Schaumburg is the Regional Editor for The Center Square.
+He is an award-winning, veteran editor who has been a journalist for more than 20 years.
 He spent a decade as the top editor in three northern Illinois newsrooms for Shaw Media and Pioneer Press.
-Schaumburg is a contributor to The Center Square.